-In this blog post, we'll discuss both options and give you a rundown of the pros and cons so that you can make an informed decision about what kind of microphone is best for your needs!
+In this blog post, we'll discuss both USB Mic vs XLR and give you a rundown of the pros and cons so that you can make an informed decision about what kind of microphone is best for your needs!

 It's mainly the connection that's different.
 A USB mic plugs into your computer, while an XLR microphone connects to a mixer or PA system.

-Since this article is about condenser microphones vs USB mics and not the other types of mics, we won't be talking too much about these connections here!
+Since this article is about USB Mic vs XLR mics and not the other types of mics, let's diggin a bit deeper into each type.

 Which Should I Use?